Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Wake Forest and its opponents have gone over the current 70-point total in three of seven games this season.
+- Wake Forest has combined with its opponents to score more than 70 points in three of seven games this season.

-- Duke's games have gone over 70 points in just one opportunity this season.
+- Duke and its opponents have combined to score more than 70 points in one game this season.

-- The combined points per game average of the two teams, 70.1, is 0.1 points greater than Saturday's over/under.
+- Saturday's over/under is 0.1 points lower than the two team's combined 70.1 points per game average.

-- These two squads combine to surrender 57.9 points per game, 12.1 fewer than this contest's over/under.
+- This contest's total is 12.1 points greater than the 57.9 these two squads combine to allow per game this season.

 - Demon Deacons games have an average total of 61.7 points this season, 8.3 fewer than Saturday's over/under.